1290PE Covered Employees

-A verbal warning is considered an optional informal disciplinary step and requires the use of the Verbal Counseling form.
+A documented verbal counseling is considered an optional informal disciplinary step and requires the use of the Documented Verbal Counseling form within the Performance Management System.
 To begin the process of completing a verbal counseling, submit a request to Human Resource Management.

 Step 1: Employee Counseling

-The first step in the progressive discipline process for 1290PE covered employees typically involves the supervisor providing a written reprimand to the employee.
-The supervisor should document this action using the Written Reprimand Employee Counseling form.
+Generally, the first step in the progressive discipline process for 1290PE covered employees typically involves the supervisor providing a written reprimand to the employee.
+The supervisor should document this action using the Written Reprimand Employee Counseling form in the Performance Management System.
 To begin the process of completing a Written Reprimand Employee Counseling, submit a request to Human Resource Management.
 Once the supervisor has worked with Human Resource Management to obtain the proper form and finalize the counseling, the supervisor should meet with the employee to discuss the counseling and ensure the employee receives a copy.